-- 3.6 The strategic road network, comprising motorways and trunk roads, has evolved principally to serve London, with several nationally important routes passing through the county, including the M3, M23, M25 and the A3.
-This means that waste arising in one area of the county can easily be transported to another area for management.
-Some waste is also transported into Surrey from neighbouring areas for management and similarly, some waste arising in Surrey is managed beyond the county boundaries. - 3.7 Surrey roads are known to experience congestion and the county council is seeking to promote development which includes options for sustainable transport.
+- 3.7 Surrey roads are known to experience congestion and the county council is seeking to promote development which includes options for sustainable transport.
 However, alternative transport options are limited within the county and consequently many business sectors, including the waste management sector, are heavily reliant on road transport. - 3.8 The Surrey Hills Area of Outstanding Natural Beauty (AONB) and a small area of the High Weald AONB cover approximately 26% of the county.
 AONBs have a protected status that reflects the unique character of their landscapes. - 3.9 73% of Surrey is located with the Green Belt and this places a significant constraint on development.
 Waste management is considered to be inappropriate development within the Green Belt and so can only be permitted if very special circumstances exist.
-The boundaries of the Green Belt are defined by district and borough councils in their Local Plans, and to be consistent with national policy6, these boundaries can only be changed in exceptional circumstances.
+The boundaries of the Green Belt are defined by district and borough councils in their Local Plans, and to be consistent with national policy, these boundaries can only be changed in exceptional circumstances.
 A total of nine sites designated for their nature conservation interest at an international and/or European level are located wholly or partly within Surrey.
 Those sites include four Special Protection Areas (SPAs) designated under the EU Wild Birds Directive, three Special Areas of Conservation (SACs) designated under the EU Habitats Directive, and two Ramsar Sites designated under the Convention on Wetlands of International Importance. - 3.10 An area of some 12,000 hectares within Surrey is covered by ancient woodland that is land known to have had continuous tree cover since at least 1600 AD.
 Ancient woodlands are found throughout Surrey, with particular concentrations in the North Downs and the Weald.
-Ancient woodlands, and veteran trees, are of value for their biodiversity interest, as well as cultural and historical significance. - 3.11 In Surrey (especially in the northwest of the county), the combination of a large population, low lying land and a significant number of watercourses, increases the probability of people, property and the environment being adversely affected by any flood events that do occur.
+Ancient woodlands, and veteran trees, are of value for their biodiversity interest, as well as cultural and historical significance. - 3.11 In Surrey (especially in the northwest of the county), the combination of a large population, low lying land and a significant number of watercourses, increases the probability of people, property and the environment being adversely affected by any flood events that do occur. - 3.12 Due to particular constraints on development within the greater London urban conurbation, and the fact that Surrey neighbours this area, waste arising in London may be exported to Surrey for management.
+This issue is addressed in separate SoCG between the county council and certain London borough councils.

-6 See NPPF paragraph 136.
+&lt;sup>6 See NPPF paragraph 136.